ThomasLengeling/Cinder-Examples/README.md

 ===============

-Set of samples of Cinder
+Set of samples for Cinder

 http://libcinder.org/